thinkitdata/riscv-fpga/2-linux-toolchain-build.md

-# Here is the procedure for building the development tool chain in Ubuntu
+# Steps necessary for building the development tool chain in Ubuntu

 __This is required for building the RISC-V firmware image that will be programmed onto our FPGA__